saaspegasus/pegasus-docs/ai/development.md

 file for Claude to use.

 Additionally, the MCP setup will be saved to `.mcp.json` and should be automatically discovered by claude.

-## Cursor

-[Cursor](https://www.cursor.com/) is an AI code editor (IDE).
-If you enable the Cursor integration, your rules files will be saved to the `/cursor/rules/` directory and will be labeled to be automatically included based on the context.
-For example, the Python coding guidelines will be included anytime you're editing a `.py` file.

-The MCP setup for Cursor will be saved to `.cursor/mcp.json`, and should be discoverable by Cursor there.

-You can modify the rules files and MCP set up in your Cursor settings or by editing the files by hand.

 ## Other tools